pscott/attestation_slashing_protection/README.md

   2. Then, check that we are not surrounding any previous attestations by creating a list that contains every historical_attestation that has a target_epoch that is between current_attestation.source.epoch and current_attestation.target.epoch, and checking that no element in this list has a source_epoch that is higher than current_attestaion.target.epoch
   3. Then, check that we are not inserting a surrounded attestation by creating another list that contains all historical_attestations that have a target higher than the curr_attestation.target.epoch and checking that no element in this list has a source_epoch that is smaller than the current_attestation.source.epoch.

-For this PoC, we're allocating multiple times lists, but in reality we wouldn't need to create list, but just play with indexes (we need to be extra careful with segv though).
+For this PoC, we're allocating multiple lists, but in reality we could just use one list and just play with indeces for extra performance (we need to be extra careful with segv though).